 It performs better than the xbox one version, and the eye test gives me the impression a good deal of features are cranked up on the PC release.
 That being said, this IS a remaster of an xbox 360 game.
 I’m running with an i7 4790k 16GB RAM and a GTX 980 TI, and my system experiences regular drops below 60fps w/ maxed settings at 1080p.
 A modern release pushing the system, sure.
 A remaster of a decade-old title though?
 That’s poor optimization.
 My recommendation: Hold off until patches improve performance, unless you have a very powerful PC.

-Some other users complain they can’t choose install directory while others say the can’t launch the game after it’s been installed:
+Some other users complain they can’t choose the install directory, while others say they can’t launch the game after it’s been installed:

 Once installed it wouldn’t launch.
 Deleted trying to reinstall now the windows store doesn’t give me the option to reinstall.
 Out 30 bucks.
 Thanks Microsoft.

 There are also Windows 10 players who say that multiplayer is not working and that the mouse feels terrible.
-Also, quite many are complaining that they can’t get refunds, which is something that Microsoft definitely needs to address if it wants to attract more big game developers.
+Also, many are complaining that they can’t get refunds, which Microsoft needs to address if it wants to attract more big game developers.

-Sure, there are many problems, but let’s not forget this is just the first version and Microsoft is kinda new to experiencing distribution of these big games through the Windows Store.
+Sure, there are many problems, but let’s not forget this is just the first version, and Microsoft is kinda new to experiencing the distribution of these big games through the Windows Store.

-Some users said they fixed the download problem simply by updating to Windows 10 1511, so make sure you do that, as well.
-Leave your comments below and let us know if you too have had issues with the game.
+Some users said they fixed the download problem simply by updating to Windows 10 1511, so make sure you do that, too.
+Leave your comments below and let us know if you have had issues with the game.